analogdevicesinc/msdk/Examples/MAX78002/SPI/README.md

 Multiple word sizes (2 through 16 bits) are demonstrated.

 By default, the example performs blocking SPI transactions.
-To switch to non-blocking (asynchronous) transactions, reset the MASTERSYNC macro to 0 and set the MASTERASYNC macro to 1.
-To use DMA transactions, set the MASTERDMA macro to 1 instead.
+To switch to non-blocking (asynchronous) transactions, reset the BLOCKING macro to 0 and set the NON_BLOCKING macro to 1.
+To use DMA transactions, set the DMA macro to 1 instead.

 This example also demonstrates the feature to use custom Target Selects that the SPI v2 Driver will automatically assert/deassert during transactions.
 Set the CUSTOM_TARGET macro to 1 to use the custom target.
 To use the default TS pins, set the CUSTOM_TARGET macro to 0 instead.